dim4o/copyright-tools/README.md

 # copyright-inserter
-This is a sample toll for insertinc copyright notice to any kind of source code files.
+This is a simple tool for inserting, removing and replacing a copyright notice to any kinds of source code files.

 ## Requirements
-The only requirement is to have JDK installed and set JAVA_HOME enviroment variable
+The only requirement is to have JDK installed.

 ## Build project
 To build `copyright-inserter` project you may run terminal/console and navigate to the progects's root folder.
 Now you can execute: